 The Symbolic Meaning of Chai

 Traditionally, the Jewish religion, similar to many other religions and cultures, place an emphasis on the significance of life.
 As such, the literal translation of the word "chai' to 'life is meaningful on its face.
-In addition, individuals who observe Judaism or identify with the religion are generally guided by basic principals which include characteristics such as kindness, thoughtfulness, selflessness and remaining good natured, both morally and ethically during life on Earth.
+In addition, individuals who observe Judaism or identify with the religion are generally guided by basic principles which include characteristics such as kindness, thoughtfulness, selflessness and remaining good natured, both morally and ethically during life on Earth.
 In addition to the number 18 or numerical significance, the "Chai" is a recognizable symbol commonly worn on necklaces and engraved on rings.

 Gifts of "Chai" ("$18")

-In Judaism, it is common to give and receive gifts in multiples of $18 or "Chai", which in part signifies a good omon for life.
+In Judaism, it is common to give and receive gifts in multiples of $18 or "Chai", which in part signifies a good omen for life.
 In fact, the longstanding Jewish tradition of gifting, contributing or donating in increments of $18 to individuals is often considered a good deed and mitzvah.
 Generally, these gifting rituals take place in connection with the celebration, honoring or remembrance of loved ones.
 This custom is also common during all life-cycle events, including rites of passage, and any Jewish occasion from birth announcements and weddings to expressing condolences.
 The act of giving, gifting or donating $18 or a multiples thereof is commonly referred to as "giving chai."
 This nomenclature extends to multiples as the number 36 is commonly referred to as "double Chai".
 Symbolically, these gestures are representative of giving a gift of 'life".